The hotel acquisition in Thailand

 - Environmental impact assessment documentation, BOI promotion certificate (if any),

-This compilation constitutes a matrix of basic legal characteristics and criteria as a very first step to identify possible acquisition objects.
+Hotel Due diligence: This compilation constitutes a matrix of basic legal characteristics and criteria as a very first step to identify possible acquisition objects.
 It should not at all be seen as a “hotel due diligence checklist”, but just as a compilation of the top-10 legal data required to avoid time-wasting discussions with brokers and hotel owners.
-The above remarks are highly simplified and should not be taken as guidance for a specific case, which is typically unrecognized intense and complex.

 Professional services in the hospitality sector from Bangkok for hotel acquisitions in Thailand